cultuurnet/uit-documentatie/content/content-management/latest/uitpas.md

 ---
 ---
 # UiTPAS
-In order to have your event automatically recognized and registered as an UiTPAS-event, a number of additional fields are required:
+In order to have your event automatically registered as an UiTPAS-event, a number of additional fields are required:
 - Organizer
 - Price